daveprowse/vac-live/lab-08/08-instructions.md

 # Lab 08 - Secrets Engines
 In this lab we will work with the default secrets engines in Vault including cubbyhole, identity, kv, and system.

+> Note: To save time, use the vault from the previous lab.
+If you do, skip the first step.
+But remember that the vault will have the AWS secrets engine enabled.

 ## Start Vault
 Start a dev Vault.

 If you wish, you can use the "root" Vault token for simplicity.
 To do so, follow the instructions below:

 > REMEMBER!
 Do not do this in production.
 This is for Vault -dev servers only.